portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 ### **Example 4**: MVB > 0
 In the previous examples, all transactions took place within the reporting period.
 This isn't always the case.
 It is very important to distinguish the following cases:

   1. CF<sub>t</sub> occurs before the beginning of the reporting period (MVB date).
-PP will calculate the value of CF<sub>t</sub> through historic quotes at time *t*.
+Portfolio Performance will calculate the value of CF<sub>t</sub> through historic quotes at time *t*.
 The market value of the investment at time *t* is used in the calculation, not the purchase value.
 The holding period is the entire reporting period.

   2. CF<sub>t</sub> occurs after the beginning but before the end of the reporting period.
 The value of CF<sub>t</sub> is known through the transaction data.
 The holding period is the number of remaining days from time *t* until the end of the reporting period.